dev-bootcamp-2019/final-project-reactionhashs/README.md

 npm run start
 ```

 A tab in your browser should open with http://localhost:8080/ and serve the application.
 You should now be able to choose one of the thirteen candidates and deposit your vote by submitting a transaction with Metamask.
+When refreshed, the page should reflect the new state and count your vote.
 Each account can only vote once.

 ## Deploying to Rinkeby testnet